Research topics that are available for the summer of 2026.

 Faculty Mentor: Yi Zhang

 Are you interested in developing more sustainable food processing solutions?
 Enzymes - nature’s catalysts that drive nearly all biological reactions, offer a natural, clean-label, efficient way to tailor food properties, such as texture.
-This project aims to evaluate and compare promising food enzymes based on their ability and effectiveness in modifying the texture of plant-based and high-protein foods.
+This project investigates protein-crosslinking enzymes to generate new food texturizing ingredients from plant-based materials.

-You will work with our research team in the Food Biomolecule Lab, the department’s chemistry laboratory, and pilot plant settings.
-You will be involved in the extraction, characterization, modification, and analysis of food proteins.
+You will work with our research team in the Food Biomolecule Lab, and the department’s pilot plant settings.
+You will be involved in the extraction, characterization, modification, and analysis of plant proteins.
 Through this project, you will gain hands-on experience with relevant biochemical and instrumental techniques regarding food proteins, data collection and processing, and data presentation.
 You will also receive training in laboratory safety and pilot plant safety practices.

 Faculty Mentor: Joshua Lambert